Steve has 20 years of experience representing financial-services, insurance, and other business clients. His focus is in three areas:

 - Secured Tenth Circuit ruling upholding dismissal of Truth in Lending Act (TILA) claim for failure to timely contest credit card transactions;

-- secured judgment for a financial institution against a debtor asserting defense under Regulation B of the Equal Credit Opportunity Act;
+- Secured judgment for a financial institution against a debtor asserting defense under Regulation B of the Equal Credit Opportunity Act; and

-- received summary judgment on a claim that a finance company's collection action constituted a malicious prosecution against the debtor; and
+- Secured summary judgment on a claim that a finance company's collection action constituted a malicious prosecution against the debtor.

 Steven M. McCartan, Am I My Brother's Keeper?
 The Scope of Assignee Liability Under the FTC Holder Rule, The Financial Law Report, Jan.
 2010.